The Washington State Legislature created the Coastal Protection Fund

 - Develop and implement aquatic land geographic information systems.

-Within our agency, the account is divided into the Spills sub-accounts (Natural Resource Damage Assessments and the John Bernhardt Account) and the Water Quality sub-account, known as the Terry Husseman Account (THA).
+Within Ecology, the account is divided into the Spills Program sub-accounts (Natural Resource Damage Assessments and John Bernhardt) and the Water Quality Program sub-account, known as the Terry Husseman Account (THA).
 Payments from penalties issued for water quality violations of the Water Pollution Control Act are deposited into the THA.
-The account’s purpose is to honor the past contributions and successes of Mr. Husseman in the field of environmental management.
+The account’s purpose is to honor the past contributions and successes of Mr. Terry Husseman in the field of environmental management.

 Headquarters fund coordinator/financial manager